 Whether you’re an artist, academic, entrepreneur, or unemployed, we want you!
 The Grand Canyon Trust offers a variety of trips and volunteer opportunities to fit your lifestyle, interests, and skills.
 Trips usually run from April – October and are between one and five days long.
 Browse current volunteer opportunities ›

 Join Trust staff for a day, weekend, or week – whatever works best for you – and give back to the places you love.
-Learn about our projects ›
+Find a volunteer project ›

 Can't join us on a volunteer trip?
 Contribute to one of our independent science projects when it fits into your schedule.
 Browse current opportunities ›